mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 The intruder party will immediately make a physical attack, whilst their Leader engages in a form of telepathic assault and interrogation.
 The Travellers may still be disorientated by the effects of the psychic art they saw in the diplomatic chamber, adding to their problems.
 The exact number of intruders should be matched to the capabilities of the Travellers.
 If they are doing too well, more intruders may enter the recovery deck or emerge from an attempt to get through the wreckage into other parts of the ship.

-DROYNE LEADER VOAYIX SPECIES GENDER AGE Droyne Male — TRAITS — STR 3 INT 10 SKILLS DEX 7 EDU 10 Diplomat 1, Leadership 4, END 6 PSI 13 Telepathy 4
+DROYNE LEADER VOAYIX  Droyne Male — TRAITS — STR 3 INT 10 SKILLS DEX 7 EDU 10 Diplomat 1, Leadership 4, END 6 PSI 13 Telepathy 4

 Tales From the Fall of AndoR